Supporting company directors during COVID-19

 - General professional business advice – Being in unchartered territory you may not be sure what sort of help you need, you just know you need help.
 We are here to provide you with support and guidance encompassing the full spectrum of business rescue, recovery, and finance options.
 Our business rescue experts can calmly talk you through the variety of routes open to you and your company and suggest the most appropriate steps forward.
 Once a plan has been decided, we will be with you every step of the way, guiding you and your company through this challenging time.

-- Time to Pay arrangements and HMRC negotiation support – It was announced at the recent budget that the existing Time to Pay (TTP) scheme would be extended in light of the continuing crisis; this means more businesses would be given additional time to settle their HMRC obligations.
+- Time to Pay arrangements and HMRC negotiation support – The existing Time to Pay (TTP) scheme has been extended in light of the Covid-19 crisis, meaning more businesses are being given additional time to settle their HMRC obligations.
 A TTP arrangement is essentially a payment plan with HMRC that allows for outstanding tax to be paid off through a series of affordable instalments across a set period of time.
 This could be a lifeline to businesses whose cash flow is likely to be strained for the foreseeable future.
 Successful negotiation is key in these situations and you may feel more comfortable enlisting the assistance of a professional to enter into these discussions on your behalf.
 With years’ of experiencing dealing with HMRC we can facilitate the negotiations with HMRC giving you the best chance possible of securing a TTP arrangement, giving you one less thing to worry about.

-- Raising additional finance –Many businesses will be in need of an injection of funds over the coming months as previously guaranteed income dries up yet outgoings and overheads remain constant.
+- Raising additional finance –Many businesses will be in need of an injection of funds over the coming months as income is taking time to return to previous levels, yet outgoings and overheads remain constant as government support measures taper off.
 We can assist with a variety of additional finance options including invoice factoring and discounting, traditional high street loans, asset finance, as well as more niche lending alternatives.
 We understand time is of the essence in these situations and once the need for funding becomes apparent it is imperative this is actioned in a timely manner.
 Using our established network of lenders we can source this funding swiftly, getting much-needed funds into your company so they can be put to immediate use.

 - Assisting with debtor collections – It is understandable that many companies will be struggling at this time and it is likely some will fail to make good on outstanding invoices or money otherwise owed to your company; you should brace yourself for late payments and even the possibility of bad debt in some cases.
 Our debtor collection team is on hand to help in your relations with debtors and assist with the collection of late debts if they have the potential to turn bad.
 We can advise on recovering commercial debts even those you may have already written off as uncollectable.
 At a time where every penny matters more than ever, maximising your debt collection activities should be a priority.